samapriya/jetstream-unofficial-addon/README.md

 ```

 I would like to thank my grant from JetStream TG-GEO160014.
+You can cite this tool as
+**Samapriya Roy.
+(2017, August 16). samapriya/jetstream-unofficial-addon: jetstream-unofficial-addon.
+Zenodo. http://doi.org/10.5281/zenodo.844018**

 And I would like to include Jetstream citations for others to use

 **Stewart, C.A., Cockerill, T.M., Foster, I., Hancock, D., Merchant, N., Skidmore, E., Stanzione, D., Taylor, J., Tuecke, S., Turner, G., Vaughn, M., and Gaffney, N.I., Jetstream: a self-provisioned, scalable science and engineering cloud environment.
 2015, In Proceedings of the 2015 XSEDE Conference: Scientific Advancements Enabled by Enhanced Cyberinfrastructure.
 St. Louis, Missouri.
 ACM: 2792774.  p.
 1-8. http://dx.doi.org/10.1145/2792745.2792774**